georgepsarakis/pitch/index.md

 title: pitch - URL fetching, comparison & benchmarking
 ---

-# pitch

 ## What is this?

-`pitch` is a tool that combines retrieving & comparing HTML content from pages and benchmarking.
+`pitch` is a Python command-line tool & library that combines retrieving & comparing HTML content from pages and benchmarking.

 ## Features
 * used both as a command-line tool or a library